 It may be due to Antivirus, 3rd Party Firewall, Firewall installed by Antivirus, OR you have installed such programs that are causing a problem.

 In such cases, the Ownership of Google chrome got changed, and you can’t start it from your user account.

 As mentioned on Google Chrome Support Page, 3 Programs may cause this issue-

 - McAfee Enterprise

-If you have any of the above programs installed, then disable them and create an Exception in Firewall settings for Chrome.
-Now re-enable those programs and try, also try removing Spyware Doctor, If these don’t fix this issue proceed next.
+If you have any of the above programs installed, disable them and create an Exception in the Firewall settings for Chrome.
+Now re-enable those programs and try removing Spyware Doctor; if these don’t fix this issue, proceed next.

 1. End Chrome Process from Task manager – Open Task Manager and Kill Every process of Google Chrome.

 Check if it is working or not.
 If working, then Great!
 If No